 • Hub stations allow for transfers to intercity rail or other regional rail lines

 The 2024 California State Rail Plan calls for 30-minute interval regional rail service between Davis and Roseville.
 Some of the required infrastructure is already being developed via the Sacramento to Roseville 3rd Track Project.
 The Sacramento region could utilize existing rail corridors to create a regional network.
 Sacramento Valley Station must allow thru-service.
 For example, trains originating in Roseville can continue to West Sacramento and Davis – further expanding access to opportunity throughout the region – not just downtown.
 Under this network vision, existing and new infrastructure could be used to create fast and frequent regional rail access to the Sacramento Airport.
-Timed transfers between regional rail and transit at Sacramento Valley Station could allow more people across the Sacramento region and beyond to access the airport without the hassle of driving and parking long-term.
+Timed transfers between regional rail and transit at Sacramento Valley and West Sacramento Stations could allow more people across the Sacramento region and beyond to access the airport without the hassle and cost of driving and parking long-term.

 How: